-A & P: We have been together for about 18 years.
+A & P: We have been together for about eighteen years.
 We met in a dance club.
-By the time we were both still in university and not really looking for a serious relationship.
+At the time, we were both still in university and not really looking for a serious relationship.

 A: I wanted to catch Pia’s attention and started to dance awkwardly around her.

-P: I thought, she was a crazy person but also she caught my interest.
-I just could not believe how somebody so pretty could behave so uncool, her silly dancing she stood out.
-Fortunately, I gave it a go and we started dating.
+P: I thought she was a crazy person, but also she caught my interest.
+I just could not believe how somebody so pretty could behave so uncool.
+Her silly dancing definitely made her stand out.
+Fortunately, I gave it a go, and we started dating.

 A & P: Actually, there was no proposal.
-We decided while sitting at the kitchen table that after all these years it was time to take our relationship to the next level.
-We planned the entire wedding in 8 weeks.
+We decided while sitting at the kitchen table that after all these years, it was time to take our relationship to the next level.
+We planned the entire wedding in eight weeks.

-A & P: We actually wanted to do the elopement thing, just the two of us, a secret until we got back.
+A & P: We actually wanted to do the elopement thing, just the two of us.
+A secret until we got back.
 But, during a dinner with friends, while being a little tipsy, we just spilled out that we are going to Copenhagen for our wedding.
-All of a sudden two friends decided spontaneously to join us.
-They booked
+All of a sudden, two friends decided spontaneously to join us.
+They booked a flight that night!

-A: The only thing I knew from the beginning was, that I didn’t want a gown.
+A: The only thing I knew from the beginning was that I didn’t want a gown.
 I had never dreamed of a white, romantic wedding.
 In the beginning, the basic idea was to hold it low key.
-But then, as we decided to hire Björn as our photographer, and with our two friends accompany us, I felt finally the pressure rising to find the “perfect” outfit.
+But then, as we decided to hire Björn as our photographer, and with our two friends accompanying us, I finally felt the pressure rising to find the “perfect” outfit.

 Being a winter wedding didn’t make it easier to find a suitable outfit.

 It took quite a lot of time and a few online purchases to find the proper clothes.
-Our stylist and friend Roxy was very helpful and added the perfect sparkle with choosing the white leather boots I was wearing and the combination of the red and green silk scarf (which Pia’s cousin had left behind accidentally at our place a few weeks earlier) and the belt-bag.
+Our stylist and friend Roxy was very helpful and added the perfect sparkle by choosing white leather boots for me to wear.
+With a combination of the red and green silk scarf (which Pia’s cousin had left behind accidentally at our place a few weeks earlier) and a belt-bag.

 P: To be honest, marriage never really meant anything to me.
 It was a concept far away from the reality of the life I lived so far.
-I thought maybe it was because I just didn’t want marriage because I couldn’t have, since legal marriage was not an option until the last few years.
-When the law changed, surprisingly fast in Germany, so there was no excuse anymore not to marry.
+I thought maybe I just didn’t want marriage because it was not yet legal until the last few years.
+When the law changed, surprisingly fast in Germany, there was no excuse anymore not to marry.

 A: I never needed marriage as proof of love.
 But after a long time being together, I felt that the time was right for this commitment.